micmejia/bible-dump/NKJV/Lamentations/Lam 3.md

 Though He causes grief, Yet He will show compassion According to the multitude of His mercies.

 ###### 33
-For He does not afflict [^i]willingly, Nor grieve the children of men.
+For He does not afflict willingly, Nor grieve the children of men.

 ###### 34
 To crush under one's feet All the prisoners of the earth,